zwettemaan/CEPSparker/ReadMe.md

 The CEPSparker.zip file you download from this GitHub repository **does not provide you with a starter project straight away**.

-Instead, the CPESparker.zip file contains a **precursor** to the project.
+Instead, the CEPSparker.zip file contains a **precursor** to the project.

 To convert the precursor into a real project, you need to run the _CEPSparkerConfig_ configuration tool.